 How to taste water

-Our palates are different and some can taste a lot more than others.
-Sensoric test panels are professionals who blindfolded and under controlled environments taste what we consume.
-They try to establish a neutral evaluation not influenced by a label, marketing, situation, temperature etc etc. This is also done with water – in some countries even championships for best drinking water is held occasionally.
+Our palates are different, and some can taste a lot more than others.
+Because of this, understanding taste from a scientific point of view can be quite hard, so an experiment will typically involve sensoric test panels, a group of professionals who blindfolded and under controlled environments taste what we consume.
+They then try to establish a neutral evaluation not influenced by a label, marketing, situation, temperature, etc. This is also done with water—in some countries even championships for best drinking water is held occasionally.

 “In the 1960s and 1970s, Yale psychologist Linda Bartoshuk published a series of papers on the so-called aftertastes of water.
 When a person eats or drinks, his or her taste cells become adapted to that stimulus, Bartoshuk explained.
 If you then wash out that flavor with water, the cells rebound into an active state.
 It’s something like the after-image of a color seen against a sheet of blank white paper.

 You don’t even need to eat or drink to experience the same effect.
 Bartoshuk found that a person’s own saliva can spruce up the taste of water.
 As you go about your day, your tongue will be awash with slightly salty spit.
 The saliva doesn’t taste like anything because your mouth has become habituated to it.
 But rinse the spit away with water and your cells will rebound to a bitter or sour taste with your next sip.